zydou/arti/doc/ZeroizeStrategy.md

 ## Analysis and policies

-During an attack of type 2, 3, or 4 above, `zeroize` will never render the attack completely harmless: it will only limit its impact.
+During an exposure of type 2, 3, or 4 above, `zeroize` will never render the attack completely harmless: it will only limit its impact.
 Therefore, it makes sense to use it as part of a defense-in-depth strategy to try to lower the impact of these attacks if they occur.

 Information of types 1 and 2 is fairly well contained in individual places in the code.
 Information of type 3, however, is spread all over the place: it's